 It’s best to be clear so you know whether I can help you.

-- I don’t check facts, unless I spot an inconsistency.
+- Fact checking is not automatically included, unless I spot an inconsistency or confusion.
 You are responsible for the information you have written – I will assume you know what you’re talking about!

 What I CAN do…